-- Mentors - people who will meet up with young people on a regular basis, offering non-judgmental support, building their self-esteem and skills and providing a consistent, caring voice in their lives on a weekly basis for about 2 hours per week
+People who will meet up with young people on a regular basis, offering non-judgmental support, building their self-esteem and skills and providing a consistent, caring voice in their lives on a weekly basis for about 2 hours per week.

-- Mentors who provide driving supervision – experienced drivers who are prepared to support a young person as they build up driving hours in order to get their license
+Experienced drivers who are prepared to support a young person as they build up driving hours in order to get their licence.

 In return for your involvement with Burdekin, we offer professional support, advice and training.
 You may gain new or improve existing skills.

 Volunteering is also a great way to learn more about the voluntary and not-for-profit sector.
 You might even discover some hidden talents and enhance many aspects of your life.
 Volunteering is an opportunity to meet new people, have fun and, of course. make a difference.

 For the screening process you will need:

 Once we have your Expression of Interest form , we can set you up to complete 3 modules of online training.

 Following completion of the 3 modules of online training, an interview will be arranged to discuss what you’ve learned and what you might like to do in your volunteer role.
 It can take time to match you with a suitable volunteer role so please be patient.